 - Head Punch - After a set number of parts are produced, a boxing glove will punch the mold out and queue up the next mold.
 This must be kept plugged in and the counter set correctly.

 - Paint Shop - The paint must be mixed to the correct color.
-There are 3 base paints (red, blue, yellow) used to mix 2 additional colors (green and brown).
+There are three base paints (red, blue, yellow) used to mix several additional colors (like green and brown).
 The fan must be plugged in or the paint won't dry.

 - Bonding Unit - Glues doll parts together.
 If the parts don't match, it is sometimes possible to shuffle the order they enter the machine to ensure a match.

 - Quality Controller - Is not controlled by the player, automatically rejects incorrectly made dolls.
-Dolls have to be made from one head on top of one body.
+Dolls have to be made from one head on top of one body and must follow the design on the quota.

 - Stock Checker - Counts the number of dolls made correctly against the daily quota.
-A correctly made doll still has to be the right type and painted correctly or it won't count towards your quota.
-Once you've reached the goal, extra proper dolls of any kind will raise your score.
+A correctly made doll still has to be the right type and painted correctly or it won't count towards the quota.
+Once the goal has been, extra proper dolls of any kind will raise the player's earnings.

 - Packaging - Each properly made doll must be placed in a crate after it has passed the stock checker.

-All tools are single use but you can hold multiples and they carry over between shifts.
+All tools are single use but the player character can hold multiples and they carry over between shifts.

-- Lemming - A male named Cliff who tampers with equipment and a female named Jodee who will latch onto you, slowing you down.
+- Lemming - A male named Cliff who tampers with equipment and a female named Jodee who will latch onto the player character, slowing them down.
 They can be kicked, vacuumed, or fed to the Venus Trap.

-The dolls you manufacture all featured in other LucasArts games (mostly being characters from George Lucas movies).
+The dolls that can be manufactured all feature in other LucasArts games (mostly being characters from George Lucas movies).

 - Darth Vader